 Addiction Treatment In Akron, OH

 No two people experience addiction in the exact same way, and addiction treatment plans should be customized to meet each patient’s unique needs.
-Addiction treatment is a comprehensive strategy that allows someone to transition from one stage to the next at a personalized pace.
+Treatment is a comprehensive strategy that allows someone to transition from one stage to the next at a personalized pace.
 Each step is less intensive than the last.

 An addiction treatment plan may include some or all of the following levels of care: